DeepTech Startup Network

 A joint network for the creation and growth of science-based companies

-The DeepTech Startup Network is a national collaboration framework through which the state is investing over €10 million into the development of deep tech entrepreneurship.
-The goal is to grow strong companies emerging from science, create high-tech jobs, and, through early public support, attract more private capital in later stages.
+The DeepTech Startup Network is a national collaboration network through which the state invests over €12 million into the development of deep tech entrepreneurship.
+Its goal is to grow strong science-based companies, create high-tech jobs, and, through early public investment, attract more private capital in later stages.

 The network does not create parallel structures.
 Instead, it strengthens and connects existing activities across universities, science parks, and support organisations to make the transition from science to entrepreneurship more logical and continuous.